meoblast001/meosite/blog/2016-04-04-changing_the_way_i_write_software.md

 same action and the same handler function to bind will always map to the same pair.

-This isn't particularly easy to put into practice in programming languages which are not built with monads in mind (trust me, the syntax gets very ugly very fast, although it is possible).
+This isn't particularly easy to put into practice in programming languages that are not built with monads in mind (trust me, the syntax gets very ugly very fast, although it is possible).
 There is something we can take away from the IO monad and use in other programming languages though.
 The wonderful thing about the IO monad is that the fact that I/O is happening is represented in the return type.
-A function that does not have IO in its return type cannot perform I/O or call any other function which does so.
-This prevents your `int addTwoNumbers(int x, int y)` from suddenly deleting System32 or launching Russia's nuclear arsenal (I'm not claiming you or I have such a procedure which can do either of those things).
+A function that does not have IO in its return type cannot perform I/O or call any other function that does so.
+This prevents your `int addTwoNumbers(int x, int y)` from suddenly deleting System32 or launching Russia's nuclear arsenal (I'm not claiming you or I have such a procedure that can do either of those things).
 This is because it doesn't have IO in its return type.